gbgplc/loqate-verify-helmcharts/README.md

 - Loqate’s solution transliterates words or letters from different global character sets into either native or Roman characters across 8 scripts including: Cyrillic, Hellenic, Hebrew, Kanji, Simplified Chinese, Arabic, Thai, Hangul.

-_See [loqate.com](https://www.loqate.com/resources/support/cleanse-api/international-batch-cleanse/) for detailed API documentation._
+_See [loqate.com](https://www.loqate.com/resources/support/cleanse-api/international-batch-cleanse/) for field descriptions and server options._

 ### What Next Generation Verify offers you

 We recognise that our partners need solutions which enable them to manage their cloud estate seamlessly, using modern container orchestration to keep cost under control whilst scaling to meet demand.

-With Next Generation Verify (NGV) we have decided to provide you with the same implementation we run for our own implementation.
+With Next Generation Verify (NGV) we provide you with the same implementation we run.
 Providing out of the box helm charts which allow you to deploy and run in your own cloud infrastructure with ease.

-Our implementation of Open telemetry enables you to gain insights into the NGV cluster.
-Whilst we provide you with sample dashboards using Prometheus and Grafana these tools are loosely coupled to our cluster, providing you the opportunity to customise to your needs, and your IT tools.
+Observability is provided using Open Telemetry traces, stdout logging, and prometheus metrics, enabling you to gain insights into the NGV cluster.

 ### Security